 - 4.1 The Organization shall identify the local communities that exist within the Management Unit and those that are affected by management activities.
 The Organization shall then, through engagement with these local communities, identify their rights of tenure, their rights of access to and use of forest resources and ecosystem services, their customary rights and legal rights and obligations, that apply within the Management Unit.
-(New) - 4.1.1 Local communities that may be affected by forest management activities are identified.
-(Adapt) - 4.1.2 Through culturally appropriate engagement with the local communities identified in Indicator 4.1.1, the following are documented and/or mapped: - 1.
-Legal rights, when applicable; - 2.
-The benefits, goods and/or services from the Management Unit used by the local community: - 3.
-The interests of local community related to forest management activities in the Management Unit; - 4.
+(New) - 4.1.1 Local communities that may be affected by forest management activities are identified. - 4.1.2 Through culturally appropriate engagement with the local communities identified in Indicator 4.1.1, the following are documented and/or mapped: - 1.
+Legal and customary rights; - 2.
+A summary of means by which these rights identified in 4.1.2.1 may be addressed is provided by The Organization; - 3.
+The interests of local communities related to forest management activities in the Management Unit; - 4.
+The benefits, goods and/or services from the Management Unit used by local communities; - 5.
 Areas where there are conflicts affecting or related to The Organization's activities.
 The conflict may be between local communities, governments, Indigenous Peoples and/or others.
-(Adapt)

-Refer to Annex G for more guidance related to culturally appropriate engagement.
+Refer to Annex F for more guidance related to culturally appropriate engagement.